 FNG begins each project by consulting continually with our clients.
-We ensure that we understand not just the surface needs which make our product a need for our First Nations and Inuit partner communities, we also take a hard look at the community and location as a whole.
-This allows us to understand the unique challenges that each project and community face.
-We then begin the development process by attempting to address each challenge facing a particular projects successful delivery.
+We ensure that we understand not just the surface needs which make our product so valuable for our First Nation and Inuit partners; we also take a hard look at the community and location as a whole.
+This philosophy allows us to understand the unique challenges that each project and community face.
+We then begin the development process by attempting to address each problem facing a particular projects successful delivery.

-An integral aspect to delivering FNG facilities to our partner communities is our Project Development Team.
-Following the model of FNG’s intrinsic beliefs in providing First Nations/Inuit solutions to indigenous issues, we partner with a First Nations Project Development Company called Wiidookaw.
+An integral aspect of delivering FNG facilities to our partner communities is our Project Development Team.
+Following the model of FNG’s fundamental beliefs in providing First Nations/Inuit solutions to indigenous issues, we partner with a First Nations Project Development Company called Wiidookaw.
 Wiidookaw is a new First Nation owned and operated company that brings many years and many projects worth of expertise to the delivery of our facilities.
-Wiidookaw has a shared goal and belief in ensuring that each project brings the maximum benefit possible to our First Nation and Inuit partners and clients, through:
+Wiidookaw has a shared goal and belief in ensuring that each project delivers the maximum benefit possible to our First Nation and Inuit partners and clients, through:

 - Assessing each project as a distinct opportunity.

-- Bringing custom individualized solutions to bear on these distinct opportunities.
+- Bringing custom personalized solutions to bear on these different opportunities.

 - Ensuring that, where possible First Nation companies are engaged in all aspects of the delivery of the facility.

 - Project Conceptual stage (First Nation Architects or those willing to further First Nation skill development).

 - Needs assessment stage (First Nation ground trothing companies and individuals).